CycloneDX/cyclonedx-node-npm/README.md

   --output-reproducible     Whether to go the extra mile and make the output reproducible.
                             This requires more resources, and might result in loss of time- and random-based-values.
                             (env: BOM_REPRODUCIBLE)
-  --gather-license-texts    Search for license files in components and include them as license evidence.
-                            This feature is experimental. (default: false) --output-format <format>  Which output format to use.
+  --output-format <format>  Which output format to use.
                             (choices: "JSON", "XML", default: "JSON") --output-file <file>      Path to the output file.